CES 2020: The digital world of tomorrow

 08 JAN 2020

-Why is a company like EMD Performance Materials participating in the Consumer Electronics Show in Las Vegas?
+Why is a company like EMD Electronics participating in the Consumer Electronics Show in Las Vegas?
 Quite simply because our innovative material solutions are a fundamental component of artificial intelligence (AI), 5G, the Internet of Things (IoT), autonomous driving and smart cities.
 It’s why the CES in Las Vegas is a must for us.

 From the video recorder to the self-driving car